thrly/tempest/README.md

 > Microcontroller should be placed **facing DOWN** (i.e. facing the board).

 > [!NOTE]
-> The pin holes on the board have been narrowed (to 0.85mm) to enable the use of no-solder spring headers (MAC8 XB-3-5, as found from [Typeractive](https://typeractive.xyz/products/no-solder-spring-headers?variant=47196312502503)).
+> The microcontroller pin holes on the board have been narrowed (to 0.85mm) to enable the use of no-solder spring headers (MAC8 XB-3-5, as found from [Typeractive](https://typeractive.xyz/products/no-solder-spring-headers?variant=47196312502503)).
 These headers will fit the nice!nano, but other Pro Micro controllers may have pin holes that are too wide for these spring headers.

 > [!IMPORTANT]
 > Ensure that you solder the jumper pads for microcontroller, display, and battery plug closed **on the BACK side of the board** (i.e. the same side you're soldering your hotswap switch plugs and diodes).